benfeard/face_detection/README.md

-# face_detection
+# Face Detection Exercise

+Learning to use different pre-built models for face detection in Python.

+## Research Questions

-using different models for face detection do these models work on anime faces? what about faces with sunglasses?
+- Do these face detection models work on anime faces?
+- Do they work when a person is wearing sunglasses?